HeyHarry3636/GlideStationing_python/README.md

 ## Motivation

 River restoration's are constructed in 3-dimensions.
 It is very difficult to perform a detailed 3-dimensional survey for the use in calculating appropriate metrics for construction.
 Many of the structures used in river restoration need to be scaled to certain widths, depths, and areas.
 It is easier to scale all of the 3-dimensional data into 2-dimesional so these various structures can be compared to each other.
+Structure data is imported and manipulated into an Access database using SQL code within python.

 ## Installation